Indian hospitals swamped by coronavirus as countries promise aid | Health

 The scale of the second wave knocked oil prices as traders worried about a fall in fuel demand in the world's third-biggest oil importer.
 RALLY BACKLASH

-Politicians, especially Modi, have faced criticism for holding rallies during state election campaigns that draw thousands of people, packed close together in stadiums and grounds.
-Several cities have ordered curfews, while police have been deployed to enforce social distancing and mask-wearing.
+Several cities have ordered curfews, while police enforce social distancing and mask-wearing.
+Politicians, especially Modi, have faced criticism for holding rallies during state election campaigns that draw thousands, packed into stadiums and grounds.

-However, the federal government will not import vaccines itself but expects states and companies to do so instead, in a step to back domestic manufacturers, two government officials told Reuters.
+However, the federal government will not import vaccines itself but expects states and companies to do so instead, in a step aimed at backing domestic manufacturers, two government officials told Reuters.
 Hospitals in Modi's western home state of Gujarat also face an acute shortage of oxygen, doctors said.

 Just seven ICU beds of a total of 1,277 were available in 166 private hospitals designated to treat the virus in the state's largest city of Ahmedabad, data showed.
 "The problem is grim everywhere, especially in smaller hospitals, which do not have central oxygen lines," said Mona Desai, former president of the Ahmedabad Medical Association.